amckinnell/RubyMineTips/Home.md

 Possibilities

-1. Running Inspections on a Single File
-1. Simplify the Menu Structure
 1. Paste from History
 1. Code Coverage
-1. Running a single test that uses Shoulda syntax
+1. Simplify the Menu Structure